-In August 2016, Health Canada announced the adoption of the ACMPR to replace the MMPR.
+In August 2016, Health Canada announced the adoption of the ACMPR.
 The ACMPR came into force on August 24, 2016 and has replaced the MMPR as the regulations governing Canada's medical cannabis program.
 The ACMPR provide patients with three options to access medical marihuana: